3meters/scrub/Readme.md

 fn(1)         // Error: 'Invalid type'
 fn('foo')     // 3
 ```
 With scrub I define all my assumptions about a value with a succint spec.
 If the value fails my spec, scub crafts a detailed error explaining where things went wrong.
 Scrub is particularly well-suited for checking data between a public api, like a web service, and a schemaless store, like mongodb.
-It let you remove virtually all the type and value checking you have in the body of your functions and move them all to single, easy-to-read spec at the top of the file.
+It lets you remove virtually all the type and value checking from the body of your functions, and move them to a single, easy-to-read spec at the top of the file.

 ### Scrub specs
-Scrub specs are ordinary objects that you define.
+Scrub specs are ordinary objects that you craft.
 Here is the bootstrap spec for a spec.
 The most important properties are type, value, required, and default.
 Scrub recurses on the value property for nested specs, and iterates the scrub over arrays.
 ```js
 var _spec = {
   type: 'object',